hannahchan/Scaffold.Service/Scaffold/Docs/CodeReviewGuide.md

 There are generally two perspectives that reviewers come from when reviewing a code base.
 These have been called out here to ensure that they are given attention.

 The User Experience - The code related to the actual product or features that will be shipped to the end user.
+Directly impact and are most visible to the end user.

 The Developer Experience - The code related to how the product or features are built and shipped to the end user or customer.
+Indirectly impacts the user and are invisible.

 Code as the Product